TreePIR: Efficient Private Retrieval of Merkle Proofs via Tree Colorings with Fast Indexing and Zero Storage Overhead: Introduction

 \section{Introduction}

-A \textit{Merkle tree} is a binary tree (dummy items can be padded to make the tree perfect) in which each node is the (cryptographic) hash of the concatenation of the contents of its child nodes~\cite{Merkle1988}.
-A Merkle tree can be used to store a large number of data items in a way that not only guarantees data integrity but also allows a very efficient membership verification, which can be performed with complexity $\log(n)$ where $n$ is the number of items stored by the tree at the leaf nodes.
-More specifically, the membership verification of an item uses its \textit{Merkle proof} defined as follows: the Merkle proof corresponding to the item stored at a leaf node consists of $\log(n)$ hashes stored at the siblings of the nodes in the path from that leaf node to the root (see Fig.~\ref{fig:merkle} for a toy example).
-Here, by convention, the root node is the sibling of itself.
-Due to their simple construction and powerful features, Merkle trees have been widely used in practice, e.g., for data synchronization in Amazon DynamoDB~\cite{AmazonDynamo2007}, for certificates storage in Google's Certificate Transparency~\cite{CTwork21}, and transactions storage in blockchains~\cite{nakamoto2008bitcoin, wood2014ethereum}.
+A \textit{Merkle tree} is a binary tree in which each node is the (cryptographic) hash of the concatenation of the contents of its child nodes~\cite{Merkle1988}.
+A Merkle tree can be used to represent a large number of data items in a way that not only guarantees data integrity but also allows a very efficient membership verification, which can be performed with complexity $\Theta(\log(n))$ where $n$ is the number of items represented by the tree.
+More specifically, the membership verification of an item uses its \textit{Merkle proof} defined as follows: the Merkle proof for the item corresponding to a leaf node consists of $\Theta(\log(n))$ hashes stored at the siblings of the nodes in the path from that leaf node to the root.
+Due to their simple construction and powerful features, Merkle trees have been widely used in practice, e.g., for data synchronization in Amazon DynamoDB~\cite{AmazonDynamo2007}, for certificates storage in Google's Certificate Transparency~\cite{GoogleCT, CTwork21, rfc9162}, and states/transactions storage in blockchains~\cite{Dryja_UTREEXO_2019,BaileySankagiri_FC21,HederaWP1,HederaStateTree,wood2014ethereum,Hopwood2023}.